Jadline/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing the username of the current user
+script on the groups the current user is on